Answers to Common

 How is the endowment payout determined?

 The Texas Tech University System distributes earnings from the endowment fund to a spendable account associated with the endowment four times each year.
-The amount of these quarterly distributions are determined by multiplying the spending rate of 4.5 percent times the endowment's 12-quarter rolling average for the period (not the fund's beginning balance).
+The quarterly distribution amount is determined by multiplying the spending rate of 4.5% times the endowment's 12-quarter rolling average for the period (not the fund's beginning balance).
+This calculation minimizes the highs and lows of market performance and gives our universities a more consistent stream of funds.

 What is the management fee, and how is it used?